The 2nd Day in London

 Big Ben

-After visiting Tower of London, we walked on the Tower Bridge.
-On our way to Angel by bus, she showed me how to buy a ticket with a ticket-vending machine at Liverpool Street Station.
+After visiting the Tower of London, we walked across Tower Bridge.
+On our way to Angel by bus, she showed me how to buy a ticket from a ticket machine at Liverpool Street Station.

 Tower Bridge